This post was last updated on May 26th, 2022 at 10:19 am.

 |End of Transaction|

 Let’s work through the revenue that was received for missions.
 The current balance for the Mission fund is $75.00.
 We received $52.00 in income for the missions.
-Keeping in mind the checkbook total balance is $390.00 for all funds.
+Keep in mind the checkbook total balance is $390.00 for all funds.
 The church accounting software would start with the current balance in the checkbook for the Missions fund, which is $75.00.
 Then, it would add the $52.00 to the Mission fund balance for the checkbook account.
-This makes the new balance $127.00 for the Mission fund.
-But, a side affect of this, is that the checkbook total balance increases to $442.00.
+This makes a new balance of $127.00 for the Mission fund.
+But, a side effect of this, is that the checkbook total balance increases to $442.00.

 Again, this is all done behind the scenes within the church accounting software.
-There’s no need for separate checkbooks, sub accounts of checkbooks, projects, liabilities, or classes.
+There’s no need for separate checkbooks, subaccounts of checkbooks, projects, liabilities, or classes.
 We call these workarounds creative accounting.
-Many system deploy these workarounds like Quickbooks.
+Many systems deploy these workarounds like Quickbooks.
 The IRS does not like creative accounting.
 Thus, if we were to review the fund balances within the checkbook after the one expense and revenue transaction, we would have the following.

 |Fund||New Fund Balance||Old Fund Balance|

 |Youth Fund||$125.00 (no change)||$125.00|